flanksource/karina/docs/admin-guide/operators/postgres.md

 kubectl apply -f db.yml
 ```

-The template operator will pick up the new `db.flanksource.com/v1` object and create underlying Zalando `Postgres` objects, `CronJobs` for backups and a 2 `Canary`'s - 1 for the backup freshness and another for connecting to the postgres instance
+The template operator will pick up the new `db.flanksource.com/v1` object and create underlying Zalando `Postgres` objects, `CronJobs` for backups and 2 `Canary`'s - 1 for the backup freshness and another for connecting to the postgres instance